hacks-guide/Guide_Wii/docs/wii-backups.md

 #### Section I - Installation

-1. Download TinyWiiBackupManager for your OS (on Windows, you'll most likely want to download "Standalone x64")
+1. Download TinyWiiBackupManager for your OS
+    - on Windows, you'll most likely want to download "Standalone (x64)"
+    - on Linux, a [Flathub](https://flathub.org/apps/it.mq1.TinyWiiBackupManager) package is also available
 1. Insert your USB drive or SD card into your computer.

 #### Section II - Copying Games